batfish/ansible/docs/assertions.rst

 assert_reachable
 ----------------
-Assert that packets specified start locations and headers are successful
+Assert that packets with specified start locations and headers are successful

 * This is an all-to-all reachability test.
-It will fail if any start location, header combination fails.
+It will fail if any (start location, header) combination fails.

-The following options may be specified for this assertion:
+The following parameters may be specified for this assertion:

 .. raw:: html